 Another essential skill is choosing the right employees.
 If you have important jobs to fill, find people who’ve mastered every aspect of their current job and are happy there, but ready to move up.
 Someone who wants a promotion because he’s not comfortable where he is won’t be any more comfortable higher up.

 You also don’t need an idealistic dreamer who leaps in from academia to reinvent the wheel.
 Advanced degrees and high grades in school are admirable, but often, real world experience and common sense are far more valuable.
 When you need to put out a fire, you call a firefighter, not a Ph.D. in combustion theory.
-When you’re dealing with violent rioters, you need cops, not sociology majors.
-And as we’ve learned from the FBI and the Mueller team, you don’t put people in charge who let partisan zeal prejudice the way they do their jobs or deal with the public.
+When you’re dealing with violent rioters, you need cops, not sociology majors (as shocking as that might seem to certain blue city politicians.)
+And as we learned from the FBI and the Mueller team, you don’t put people in charge who let partisan zeal prejudice the way they do their jobs or deal with the public.

 That’s what you should learn on day one of “Leadership 101.”
 So how come so many of our leaders, and those jockeying to become our leaders, still haven’t learned it?